Skip to main content

 Relying on ED drugs to continue performing

-After eight years of performing in hardcore porn videos, Chris ended his adult film career overnight because of the damage that porn had done to his body.
+After eight years in hardcore porn, Chris ended his career overnight due to the damage it caused his body.

 Speaking to interviewers, he detailed his dependence on erectile dysfunction drugs to keep his performance consistent.
 Like so many male performers, Chris had become reliant on male performance-enhancing prescription medication to continue his career.